Protecting the Skin Barrier, woman, skin

 Formation of Lipid Matrix

-• The lipids in the stratum corneum form a complex matrix that surrounds and stabilizes the corneocytes, the flattened, dead skin cells.
+• The lipids in the stratum corneum create a complex structure.
+This structure surrounds and stabilizes corneocytes, which are flat, dead skin cells.

 • This lipid matrix acts as a cementing agent, holding the corneocytes together and forming a cohesive barrier.

-• The arrangement of lipids in the matrix creates a hydrophobic environment, which helps to repel water and prevent moisture loss from the skin.
+• The way lipids are arranged in the matrix creates a water-repelling environment.
+This helps keep moisture in the skin.

 Prevention of Water Loss and Hydration

-• One of the primary functions of the lipid matrix is to prevent water loss from the skin, thereby maintaining hydration.
+• One main job of the lipid matrix is to stop water loss from the skin.
+This helps keep the skin hydrated.

 • The lipids in the stratum corneum create a barrier that limits the evaporation of water from the skin’s surface.

-• By retaining moisture within the skin, the lipid matrix helps to keep the skin hydrated, soft, and supple, promoting overall skin health.
+• The lipid matrix helps keep moisture in the skin.
+This keeps the skin hydrated, soft, and supple.
+It promotes overall skin health.

 Regulation of Substance Transport